-The Chilcotin Ark Institute is committed to conducting research, conservation and stewardship projects in the Chilcotin Ark.
-We use the recommendations of the Evergreen Stewardship Plans as our guidelines in all the conservation work that we do and promote responsible resource and land management by all land and resource users like First Nations, farmers, ranchers, guide outfitters, forestry and mining guided by the Evergreen Stewardship Plans.
+The Chilcotin Ark Institute conducts research, conservation and stewardship projects in the Chilcotin Ark.
+We use the recommendations of the Evergreen Stewardship Plans as our guidelines in all the conservation work that we do.
+We are involved in data collection and analysis, stakeholder engagement, wildlife and habitat enhancement projects, land and resource management.

 Where We Work – the Chilcotin Ark

 We work in the Chilcotin Ark, a complex 2.5 million hectare ecosystem located on the lee side of the Coast Range Mountains.
 This region is of high ecological value on an international scale due to its high biodiversity and interconnectedness.
 The term “Ark“ was first used by conservationist Ric Careless, who states that the Chilcotin Ark is an optimal refuge for plants and animals.

 The Arks’ high ecological value can be measured in the variety of biogeoclimatic zones.
 12 of the 16 biogeoclimatic zones of British Columbia are present in the Chilcotin Ark.
 Therefore a high biodiversity is found throughout the area.
 The Chilcotin Ark is home to 11 of the 29 big game species of North America.
 One of them is the woodland caribou which is federally and provincially protected under the Species at Risk Act.
 You can also find Canada’s best white bark pine populations in the Chilcotin Ark.
 White bark pine is an endangered species growing at tree line.

 |Biogeoclimatic transition zone

 |Sub-Boreal Pine – Spruce (SBPS)

 |Montane Spruce (MS)